QiratShakeel/EcommerceMicroservices/README.md

-Microservices eCommerce Backend (Catalog Service)
+Microservices eCommerce Backend

 This is a personal learning project focused on building a scalable backend using ASP.NET Core and microservices architecture.
-Currently, the project includes the Catalog microservice, designed following Clean Architecture and DDD principles.
+Currently, the project includes the Catalog & Order microservice, designed following Clean Architecture and DDD principles.